Flash floods like the one that swept through Texas are the nation's top storm-related killer

-The monstrous, swift-moving flood that swept through the Hill Country of west-central Texas Friday, killing at least 13 and leaving nearly two dozen missing, was a flash flood, the nation's top storm-related killer.
+The monstrous, swift-moving flood that swept through the Hill Country of Texas on Friday, killing at least 32 people and leaving many more missing, was a flash flood, the nation's top storm-related killer.
+Among those missing are girls attending a summer camp.

+Authorities said about 850 people had been rescued, including some by helicopter.

 According to the National Weather Service, a flash flood is flooding that begins within six hours, and often in as little as three hours, of heavy rainfall.

-Waters rise so quickly that people are caught off guard, according to the weather service..
+Waters rise so quickly that people are caught off guard, according to the weather service.
 Many people run into trouble while traveling.
-If at home or work, the water can rise so quickly people are trapped before they have time to think about escape.
+If at home or work, the water can rise so quickly that people are trapped before they have time to think about escape.

 That is just what happened to residents along the Guadalupe River in Kerr County and the surrounding area after at least 10 inches (25 centimeters) poured from the sky early Friday morning.